United States Army Basic Training: Locations

-The recruit's entry location in the United States determines where the recruit will attend Basic Combat Training "if the recruit chose a non-combat support MOS".
+The recruit's entry location in the United States determines where the recruit will attend Basic Combat Training if the recruit chose a non-combat support MOS.
 A recruit that has chosen a particular combat MOS (Infantry, Military Police, Combat Engineer) will require specific OSUT.
 Advanced Individual Training depends on the Soldier's determined Military Occupational Specialty, or MOS, which is selected upon enlistment into the Army.
 For a non-combat support MOS, AIT will commence following successful completion of Basic Training.
 Soldiers requiring air transportation to their training locations are flown via commercial flight at the Army's expense.

 One Station Unit Training

 With some MOSs, both the BCT and AIT phases of training are accomplished back-to-back at the same location, with the same instructors, as well as with the same fellow recruits.
 This is called One Station Unit Training, or OSUT.
 For example, the Infantry MOS consists of BCT followed by 12 weeks of Infantry training, all within the same location.
-A similar program is followed for Combat Engineers and Bridge Crewmen, who train for 14 consecutive weeks, as well as Cavalry Scouts, Tank Crewmen, and Military Police.
+A similar program is followed for Combat Engineers and Bridge Crewmen, who train for 14 consecutive weeks, as well as Cavalry Scouts, Tank Crewmen, Field Artillery, and Military Police.